The MGA With An Attitude

 Ha, ha, ha, ha, ha, ha, ....... (sorry, couldn't help myself).

-For the MG B-series engines the block coolant drain plug is on the right side near the back, just aft of the distributor mount.
+For the Austin B-series engines the block coolant drain plug is on the right side near the back, just aft of the distributor mount.
 MGAs and at least some MGBs had a drain cock there, but it is mostly useless, as it will inevitably be plugged.
 You will generally have to remove the drain cock just as though it was a plain plug.
 And then sometimes all the routing you can do with a coat hanger may still not open the clogged passage.
 The drain port is located in a slight depression in the bottom of the water jacket.
 I suppose the original intention was that all of the coolant should be able to drain out that way.
 In fact there is almost always some sediment in the cooling jacket, and the small depression for the drain port is the first place to fill up with debris, which is why it is almost always clogged.
 If you want to try routing it out with a heavy wire, bend it a little so it will try to migrate upward slightly as it enters the block.

 The sediment that collects in the bottom of the water jacket can almost never be cleaned out with chemical flushing agents.
 In fact it is often so deep and so stubborn that hot tanking the block will often not remove the stuff.
 Any time I have an engine apart for machine work I will manually route out the sediment.
 Remove the cylinder head and the water pump and the core plugs along the side of the block.
-Use a 1/8 inch steel rod held with a Vice Grip to reach into the water jacket through the coolant flow holes in the top of the block, and chip away diligently at the scale like stuff in the bottom of the water jacket.
+Use a 1/8 inch steel rod held with a Vice-Grip to reach into the water jacket through the coolant flow holes in the top of the block, and chip away diligently at the scale like stuff in the bottom of the water jacket.
 With the core plugs and water pump removed you can see inside fairly well to get a good idea what you're poking at down there.
 If you stand the block on end with the front end down the junk will mostly fall out through the water pump opening.
 With about 20 minutes of probing around in this manner I have often been able to dislodge as much as two pounds of rust and water stone from an old MG engine block.
 Then I have it hot tanked.

 Now when I reassemble an engine I always toss the drain cock in the novelty bin and install a blank plug in the drain port.
-Then next time I feel the need to open the drain port it's easier to remove the plug that it would be to remove the drain cock in order to attempt to route out the port.
+Then next time I feel the need to open the drain port it's easier to remove the plug than it would be to remove the drain cock in order to attempt to route out the port.
 And you can pretty well bet the farm that with about two years time the port will be clogged with sediment again, even when you are using 50/50 mix of glycol and water, and even if you do use a corrosion inhibitor.
 It beats me where all the rust comes from, but trust me, it does come.